 - Late Morning: Time to head out to Downtown Fayetteville for the day.
 Greg’s Pottery is an affordable family fun experience.
 You will select your piece then let the creative juices flow.
 Don’t forget to stop outside the colorful building where you will find a great photo-op.
 Hint: Spread your wings.

 - Afternoon: North Carolina is famous for its Bar-b-que, and Fowler’s Southern Gourmet lives up to the hype.
-It’s a short drive from downtown so if you would rather stay on foot, then head over to Person St. for choices like Archway for a burger or hotdog or The Fried Turkey Sandwich Shop where all things turkey are on the menu.
-Who says you have to wait till Thanksgiving to enjoy it?
+It’s a short drive from downtown so if you would rather stay on foot, then head over to Person St. for choices like Archway for a burger or hotdog, Blue Moon Café for the best chicken nachos you may ever have, and many other options!
 But save room for dessert.
 The Sweet Palette, located in a beautifully restored building downtown, offers freshly baked goods daily.
 We suggest you each try something different so you can share.

 - Late Afternoon: Don’t leave downtown without stopping into one of the unique shops or hitting one of the museums.
 Fascinate-U will bring smiles to the kids’ faces as they tour a mini-city and experience the thrill of anchoring the news or shopping at the grocery store.
 Check out their special event calendar when planning your day.
 A short walk down is the Airborne, and Special Ops Museum, one of Fayetteville’s top history museums, and it’s FREE to tour.
 They have rotating exhibits, so ask a volunteer what is currently being presented.

 - Dinner: The area is filled with family-friendly restaurants.
 Elizabeth’s Pizza or Brooklyn’s Pizzeria are both locally owned and delicious.
-Golden Corral is another option so that the entire family gets what they want for dinner. #DYK: Fayetteville is home to the very first Golden Corral that opened in 1973?
+Golden Corral is another option so that the entire family gets what they want for dinner. #DYK: Fayetteville is home to the very first Golden Corral which opened in 1973.

 3rd Day (Saturday)